memchk/GeoVR/README.md

 ## Technology

-GeoVR is written using the very 'anti faff' ZeroMQ in C#.
+GeoVR is written using the very 'anti faff' ZeroMQ in C# using the OPUS protocol.
 There is a .NET interface as well as a native C++ DLL allowing it to be called from both .NET applications or any C++ application natively.

 ## Concept

+The GeoVR voice server acts as a 'router' to route traffic from clients based on geographical location and frequency tuned.

+The client sends and receives data as well as adding additional the VHF simulation.

+Voice data is transmitted at a sufficient bit rate to provide high quality audio.